Understanding Samsung Refrigerator Error Codes: What They Mean and How to Fix Them

 • Remove and reinstall the water filter correctly.

-• Replace the filter if it has been used for more than 6 months.
+• Replace the filter if it is older than six months.

 Samsung refrigerator water filter